AceBurgundy/AI-Romance-Fortune-Teller/README.md

 ## 🚀 Getting Started

 ### 1. Install
-📥 Download and install **Electron AI Love Fortune Teller** for Windows, macOS, or Linux.
+📥 Download and install **Electron Romance Love Fortune Teller** for Windows, macOS, or Linux.

 ### 2. Launch the App
 🖥️ Open the app from your applications menu.